AMNatty/plutoengine/UPDATE_NOTES.md

   * **Upgraded to Java 17** to take advantage of new language features and a more efficient JVM
   * **The repostiory now contains examples**
   * **Moved all classes to the `org.plutoengine` package**
+  * *Removed* the prepackaged JVM wrapper introduced in the previous alpha as it caused numerous issues
+    * In the future, JDKs will be packaged with the SDK
 * `[PlutoComponent]` **Added PlutoComponent as a new module**
     * `[PlutoLib]` `PlutoLib` now depends on `PlutoComponent`
 * `[PlutoUSS2]` **Added USS2 as a new module**